psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 by e-mail.
 Then use **View Defects** button in Coverity Scan web GUI to start triaging discovered issues.

-Here is full [appveyor.yml][url-my-appveyor-yml] utilizing the approach described in the article.
+Here is full [appveyor.yml][url-my-appveyor-yml] utilising the approach described in the article.

 *[CI]: Continuous Integration